Gettysburg and Northern Railroad: History

 The railroad was built in the late 19th century and opened in 1891 as the Gettysburg and Harrisburg Railway.
 The line was later leased to the Reading Railroad and operated as the "Gettysburg Branch."
 The bankrupt Reading Railroad became part of Conrail in 1976, however the Gettysburg Branch was left out of the Conrail system.
 The Pennsylvania Department of Transportation took over the branch and sold the line to a new company, the Blairsville & Indiana Railroad, in 1976; this company changed its name to Gettysburg Railroad.

 In 1996, the Gettysburg Railroad was sold to RailAmerica subsidiary Delaware Valley Railroad Company, which operated the line as the Gettysburg Railway.
 In 2001, the Gettysburg Railway was sold to Pioneer Railcorp and the Gettysburg and Northern Railroad took over operations.

-Presently the Gettysburg and Northern is owned and operated by Patriot Rail Company.
-In early 2024, Patriot Rail announced plans to resume tourist excursions on the line.
+Patriot Rail Company acquired Pioneer Railcorp in 2022, and in early 2024 announced that it would resume tourist excursions on the Gettysburg and Northern Railroad.
 Excursion service began in mid-2025, using 5 coaches and 2 dedicated locomotives.